 (S – I) = (G – T)

 This is precisely what Graeber does in his video.
 And the conclusion is simple – private sector net saving (S-I) is a function of the size of the government’s deficit which leads one to think that the private sector cannot save unless the government is in deficit.
 Except that (S-I) is not “net saving” in any traditional economic perspective.
 (S-I) is saving net of investment.
 It’s extremely misleading to define private sector “net saving” as (S-I) because Saving cannot identically equal (S-I) unless I is equal to zero.
-Given that investment is the most important piece of Keynesian economics and the economy, it’s preposterous to present the economy in this manner because investment adds to private sector saving.
+This is, to be kind, preposterous as investment is the most important part of the entire economy.
+Investment spending is quite literally the thing that makes the entire economy tick as it reflects the things we build, innovate and produce.